-Author Year Reference Country Risk of Bias Design Time to follow-up Setting Performed (yrs) Participants Women/men Occupational factor (-s) Outcome Association between occupational factor and health problems; adjusted for 3 or less confounders Association between occupational factor and health problems; adjusted for more than 3 confounders Christensen Prospective Participants Shift work Chronic pain Association between shift work and et al cohort derived from a chronic pain.
-Odds ratio; OR (95% CI) [52] longitudinal Shiftwork was Chronic 2021 1974 to 2016 population-based measured by musculoskeletal Neck/shoulder pain cohort study questionnaire, pain was Shift work: 0.99 (0.75 to 1.29) Norway General working carried out in the with the single assessed by population municipality of item "Have you questionnaire.
-Arm/hand pain Risk of Bias Tromso. had shift work Participants Shift work: 0.96 (0.71 to 1.28) Low Follow-up 7 years during the were asked previous 3 whether they n=2323 months?", with had suffered optional answers from pain 1044 were male "Yes" and "No". and/or stiffness and 1279 were in muscles and female joints in that lasted for three or more consecutive months during the previous Coores at al Draganastiva Denticinente unere Occurational year.
-Coenen et al Prospective Participants were Occupational Neck and Associations of occupational postures [39] conort workers from 34 postures shoulder (expressed in low and high risk) and occupational postures 2010 Nothorlands 2 year follow up companies Video recordings symptoms (expressed in low and high Nethenanus s-year ronow-up several industrial were collected at Musculockolotal 10110w-up.
-Ok (95% CI) symptoms during follow Rick of hise General working and service four randomly symptoms woro Neck/Shoulder nain up Adjusted for all Moderate hranches These chosen moments assassad by Unner arm elevation (Maximal external force exertion at widderate μομαίατιστι workers were during the course assessed by duration) the hands age gender classified by of a single work using a Dutch Low: Reference hody height and weight experts into day Recordings version of the High: $0.79 (0.52 \text{ to } 1.22)$ Sody height and weight
+Author Year Reference Country Risk of Bias Design Time to follow-up Setting Performed (yrs) Participants Women/men Occupational factor (-s) Outcome Association between occupational factor and health problems; adjusted for 3 or less confounders Association between occupational factor and health problems; adjusted for more than 3 confounders Christensen et al [52] 2021 Prospective cohort 1974 to 2016 Participants derived from a longitudinal population-based Shift work Shiftwork was measured by Chronic pain Chronic musculoskeletal Association between shift work and chronic pain.
+Odds ratio; OR (95% CI) Neck/shoulder pain Norway Risk of Bias Low General working population Follow-up 7 years n=2323 1044 were male and 1279 were female cohort study carried out in the municipality of Tromso. questionnaire, with the single item "Have you had shift work during the previous 3 months?", with optional answers "Yes" and "No". pain was assessed by questionnaire.
+Participants were asked whether they had suffered from pain and/or stiffness in muscles and joints in that lasted for three Shift work: 0.99 (0.75 to 1.29) Arm/hand pain Shift work: 0.96 (0.71 to 1.28) Coenen et al Prospective Participants were Occupational or more consecutive months during the previous year.
+Neck and Associations of occupational postures Associations of [39] cohort workers from 34 postures shoulder (expressed in low and high risk) and occupational postures 2016 Netherlands 3-year follow-up companies representing several industrial Video recordings were collected at symptoms Musculoskeletal musculoskeletal symptoms during follow-up.
+OR (95% CI) (expressed in low and high risk) and musculoskeletal symptoms during follow- Risk of bias Moderate General working population and service branches.
+These workers were classified by experts into four randomly chosen moments during the course of a single work day.
+Recordings symptoms were assessed by questionnaire using a Dutch version of the Neck/Shoulder pain Upper arm elevation (Maximal duration) Low: Reference High: 0.79 (0.52 to 1.22) up.
+Adjusted for all external force exertion at the hands, age, gender, body height and weight